varunteja007006/Practice/Practice SQL/SETUP mySQL.md

 ctrl+shift+N
 ```

-Now from all the options pick `MySQL`.
-Keep all the settings as default and now provide the user
+Now from all the available options pick `MySQL`. <br />
-and password that you use to login into mysql connection.
 ![Add New Connection](https://github.com/varunteja007006/Practice/blob/main/Practice%20SQL/assets/Add%20New%20Connection.png)

+Keep all the settings as default and now provide the user and password that you use to login into mysql connection. <br/>
+![Test Connection](https://github.com/varunteja007006/Practice/blob/main/Practice%20SQL/assets/Test%20Connection.png)

 Test the connection (You can find a button Test Connection ...)
-![Test Connection](https://github.com/varunteja007006/Practice/blob/main/Practice%20SQL/assets/Test%20Connection.png)

 If the Test connection is successful press Finish button in the bottom.s